-- 3. Insert the upper bracket into the same set of slots as were used with the lower bracket (forward or rear) as shown to the left. - 4.
-Using two 1⁄4" hex head lag screws, attach the upper bracket to the mounting surface as shown to the left.
+- 3. Insert the upper bracket into the upper slots - 4.
+Using two 1⁄4" hex head lag screws, attach the upper bracket to the mounting surface as shown to the left (3 and 4).

 Mounting is complete.
 Proceed to charge controller wiring or other installation steps.